TheresaLui/SelfHelpContent_v2/articles/microsoft.recoveryservices/azurebackup-crc-azureiaasvmbackupperfmorebackupqueuetime.md

 ## **Recommended Steps**

-This error occurs if backup queue time is greater than 120 min at the time of backup.
+This error occurs if backup queue time is greater than 120 minutes at the time of the backup.
 Consider the following guidelines:

 - Check if the backup is scheduled during application production time.
-If yes, consider moving the backup schedule to non-peak hours
+If yes, consider moving the backup schedule to non-peak hours.
-- Ensure the previous backup operation is complete before triggering a new backup, if the backup is triggered while the other backup is in progress then the backup might fail
+- Ensure that the previous backup operation is complete before starting a new backup.
+If you start the backup while the previous backup is in progress, the new backup might fail.
-- If data churn on VM is more than 2-5 % of original disk size, then backups can be slow
+- If data churn onthe VM is more than 2 to 5 percent of original disk size, then backups can be slow.